safe-global/safe-modules/modules/passkey/README.md

 ### [SafeWebAuthnSignerFactory](./contracts/SafeWebAuthnSignerFactory.sol)

-The `SafeWebAuthnSignerFactory` contract is used to deploy the `SafeWebAuthnSignerProxy` contract with the public key co-ordinates and verifier information.
-The factory contract also supports signature verification for the public-key and signature information without deploying the signer contract which is used during the validation of `UserOp`.
-Using [ISafeSignerFactory](./contracts/interfaces/ISafeSignerFactory.sol) interface and this factory contract address, new signers can be deployed .
+The `SafeWebAuthnSignerFactory` contract deploys the `SafeWebAuthnSignerProxy` contract with the public key coordinates and verifier information.
+The factory contract also supports signature verification for the public key and signature information without deploying the signer contract, which is used during the validation of `UserOp`.
+Using [ISafeSignerFactory](./contracts/interfaces/ISafeSignerFactory.sol) interface and this factory contract address, new signers can be deployed.

 ### [WebAuthn](./contracts/libraries/WebAuthn.sol)